Chris Turner (American football)

-Christopher Evenson Turner (born September 8, 1987) is an American football quarterback.
-He played quarterback for the Maryland Terrapins at the University of Maryland from 2007 to 2009.
+Christopher Evenson Turner (born September 8, 1987) is an American football player.
+He was a quarterback for the Maryland Terrapins at the University of Maryland from 2007 to 2009.
 Turner began his career at Maryland as a redshirt in 2005 and then served as a reserve quarterback before he earned the starting position.

 After a redshirt season in 2005, Turner saw no playing time as the third-string quarterback the following year.
 In 2007, he replaced the injured starter during the game against 10th-ranked Rutgers and led the Terrapins to an upset victory.
 After that, he remained as the team's leader for the remainder of the season, and against eighth-ranked Boston College, engineered another upset victory.
 Turner also helped Maryland secure an appearance in the Emerald Bowl.
 At the start of the 2008 season, he was relegated to backup status, but soon regained the starting position.
 That year, he led Maryland in wins over four of their five ranked opponents and to an appearance in the Humanitarian Bowl.
 He returned as the starter for the 2009 season, but suffered a knee injury and was replaced by Jamarr Robinson.